 The mission of The Rotary Foundation is to enable Rotary members to advance world understanding, goodwill, and peace through the improvement of health, the support of education, and the alleviation of poverty.
 The Foundation is a not-for-profit corporation supported solely by voluntary contributions from Rotary members and friends of the Foundation who share its vision of creating a better world.
 This support is essential to make possible projects, funded with Foundation grants, that bring sustainable improvement to communities in need.

 The work of Rotary begins in the community, and every community has its own unique needs and concerns.
-While Rotary serves in countless ways, it has focused its efforts in the Six Key Areas.
+While Rotary serves in countless ways, it has focused its efforts in the Seven Key Areas.
 These encompass some of the world’s most critical and widespread humanitarian needs, in which Rotary has a proven record of success in addressing them.

 Projects within the Six Areas of Focus are funded by a grant system operated between Rotary clubs and The Rotary Foundation.
 This gives clubs the opportunity to apply for grants for projects which matter to them.
 Once a project is identified, clubs in Great Britain and Ireland partner with Rotary clubs in the host country to undertake the project.
 Additionally, clubs have the opportunity to partner with approved agencies to provide specialist input in the Six Areas of Focus.